MicrosoftDocs/mixed-reality/mixed-reality-docs/add-holographic-remoting.md

        Microsoft::WRL::ComPtr<ID3D11Texture2D>             m_spTexture;
 ```

-### Initialize HolographicStreamerHelpers and connect to the HoloLens
+### Initialize HolographicStreamerHelpers and connect to HoloLens

 To connect to a HoloLens device, create an instance of HolographicStreamerHelpers and connect to the target IP address.
 You will need to set the video frame size to match the HoloLens display width and height, because the Holographic Remoting library expects the encoder and decoder resolutions to match exactly.